Documenting service assets

 Your organisation may already have tools or templates in place that you can use for identifying, documenting and managing assets.

-For example, Configuration Management Database (CMDB) software may be available that automates the task of collecting and maintaining information about components and the relationships between them.
-This can be used alongside manual asset identification to streamline the process.
+For example, Configuration Management Database (CMDB) software may be available.
+This automates the task of collecting and maintaining information about components and the relationships between them.
+It can be used alongside manual asset identification to streamline the process.

 Where appropriate, make use of any templates and support that’s already available rather than developing your own methods.
 It will save you time and allow you to feed the information you gather back to the organisation so it can benefit other teams.